 Coordination

-Making coordinated decisions makes your patients feel empowered.
-It allows them to see that their decisions are being carried out in accordance with what works best for them.
-Coordination also means that nurses combine every element involved in their medical care, from support resources to medical staff in a way that supports their medical preferences.
+Making collective decisions makes your patients feel empowered.
+It allows them to see that their decisions are being carried out by what works best for them.
+Coordination also means that nurses combine every element involved in their medical care, from support resources to medical staff, to support their medical preferences.
 An example is a patient deciding to take a certain medication over another.
-Rather than administering the medication, the nurse can provide information about the benefits and side effects of the medicine too.
+Rather than administering the drug, the nurse can also provide information about the benefits and side effects.

 Information-centric

-One important part of patient-centered care is ensuring that patients are informed about their diagnoses and progress.
-To ensure that this happens, nurses need to maintain a routine check-in with patients about their health status, possible outcomes, and the right treatment plans.
+One important part of patient-centered care is informing patients about their diagnoses and progress.
+To ensure this happens, nurses must maintain a routine check-in with patients about their health status, possible outcomes, and the right treatment plans.
 Ensuring that nurses remain transparent about their current health state can help patients feel more secure about the process and trust the healthcare employees with the expected outcome.
 In addition, coordinating communication between the different members of the working healthcare team will ensure that nurses provide consistent and clear updates to their patients.

 Comfort

-Ensuring that patients feel comfortable with the treatment propositions and the facility is very important.
-This ensures that a patient is comfortable while getting the right care.
+Ensuring patients feel comfortable with the treatment propositions and the facility is very important.
+This ensures that a patient is relaxing while getting the right care.
 Comfort level can be measured through communication.
-Nurses can ask about their level of pain l, assist with their needs like feeding and movement, and ensure that the condition of the facility is at its best.
-In a lot of ways, providing a comfortable environment can ensure that the patient’s healthcare is maximized.
+Nurses can ask about their pain l, assist with their needs like feeding and movement, and ensure that the condition of the facility is at its best.
+In many ways, providing a comfortable environment can ensure that the patient’s healthcare is maximized.

 Relief of anxiety

-Putting a patient’s care at the forefront can reduce their stress level and eliminate stressors.
+Putting patient care at the forefront can reduce stress and eliminate stressors.
 There are many techniques to ease the anxiety that patients feel during treatments.
-First, nurses can show concern about their mental health by discussing any immediate or long-term concerns that they may have regarding their treatment.
-They can also ask about the financial implications that the treatment may have on their personal lives and make suggestions if required.
+First, nurses can show concern about their mental health by discussing any immediate or long-term fears that they may have regarding their treatment.
+They can also ask about the financial implications of the treatment on their personal lives and make suggestions if required.
 Lastly, emotional support is an aspect of anxiety relief that shouldn’t be overlooked.
 Nurses can offer patients companionship by listening to their concerns and validating their emotions.

 Communication with families

 Communicating with families and companions is an important aspect of patient-centered care.
-A patient-centered care strategy should encourage family members to have a key role in the treatment of the patient.
-Nurses should encourage them to visit the health care facility to see the patient, offer advice that can ease their decision-making process, and provide emotional support for them during the treatment process.
-This ensures that family and loved ones of the patient feel like an important part of the treatment system.
+A patient-centered care strategy should encourage family members to be key in treating the patient.
+Nurses should encourage them to visit the health care facility to see the patient, offer advice that can ease their decision-making process, and provide emotional support during treatment.
+This ensures that the family and loved ones of the patient feel like an important part of the treatment system.
 Nurses should also provide comfortable settings and privacy for them when required and explain treatment plans in the simplest ways possible.

 Resources

 Patients need resources to inform them of their health status and the assistance available to them throughout the process.
 They may also require personalized resources that best meet their individual needs.
-Resources are also a good way to keep patients’ minds calm and settled during the treatment process.
-A patient that is about to undergo surgery may benefit greatly from reading success stories and learning to navigate the process.
+Calm patients undergoing surgery may benefit greatly from reading success stories and learning to navigate the process.
+Resources are also a good way to calm patients’ minds and settle during treatment.

 Transition to independence